jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-windows.md

 -- Build files have been written to: <path-to-your-build-folder>
 ```

-#### ⚠️ R-Interface
+#### R-Interface

 CMake makes sure that it build the R-Interface using the MinGW x64 libraries every time (if necessary).
-So, unlike before, you don't need to anything special to have the R-Interface build and prepared, however, you need to make sure that the `C:\msys64\mingw64\bin` is in your PATH.
+So, unlike before, you don't need to anything special to have the R-Interface build and prepared, however, you need to make sure that the `C:\rtools42\ucrt64\bin` is in your PATH.
 You can add this address to your Build Environment path inside the Qt Creator.

 Find the "Build Environment" section under the "Projects -> Build", and expand its details by clicking the "Details".
 Here, you need to find the `Path` variable, select it, press "Edit", and add the mentioned path to the list.

+> ⚠️ One of the most common issues that you may run into is that Qt Creator, and CMake cannot figure out where compiler binaries are, and you'll get an error like this, `The C compiler "C:/rtools42/ucrt64/bin/qcc.exe"is not able to compile a simple test program`.
+In order to resolve this, you need to make sure that the order of items in `Qt Creator → Projects → Build Environment → Path` is similiar to your environment variables, as described above.

 #### Configuring the CMake Variables